 acid maw (1st), carry companion (2nd), scamper (2nd), phantom hunt (4th), share shape (4th), raise animal companion (5th)

 I have a Patreon.
 It helps me carve out the time needed to create these blog posts, and is a great way to let me know what kind of content you enjoy.
 If you’d like to see more Pathfinder 1st edition options (or more rules for other game systems, fiction, game industry essays, game design articles, worldbuilding tips, whatever!), try joining for just a few bucks and month and letting me know!

-Posted on November 18, 2021, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Mystic, Fantasy Starfinder, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on November 18, 2021, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Mystic, Fantasy Starfinder, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.